CPK Insurance

 What Does Workers Compensation Insurance Cover?

-Medical benefits under workers compensation cover the full cost of reasonable and necessary medical treatment for the work-related injury.
+Medical benefits under workers compensation can help pay the full cost of approved treatment for covered injuries.
 This includes emergency room visits, surgeries, specialist consultations, diagnostic imaging, physical therapy, occupational therapy, prescription drugs, prosthetic devices, and ongoing care for chronic conditions resulting from the injury.
 There is generally no cap on the total medical benefits available, making workers comp an important safeguard against the potentially enormous costs of treating serious injuries.

 Disability benefits compensate the injured worker for lost income during recovery.
 Temporary total disability benefits apply when the employee cannot work at all while recovering.
 Temporary partial disability benefits apply when the employee can return to work in a limited capacity but earns less than their pre-injury wages.
 Permanent total disability benefits are reserved for the most serious injuries that leave the employee unable to work in any capacity for the rest of their life.
 Permanent partial disability benefits compensate employees who have permanent impairments but can still work to some degree.
 The specific benefit amounts and durations vary by state, but most states pay between 60 and 70 percent of the employee's average weekly wage, subject to minimum and maximum amounts.